 A: Yes, if you give your permission.
 Having family and carers involved in therapy is often key to achieving your full potential.
 Families can either join the sessions or can recieve updates periodically.

 A: You can refer yourself or someone from your care team or family can refer on your behalf.
 All referrals can be made via email.
 A telephone call can then be scheduled if you prefer to discuss over the phone.

 Q: Can I get a therapy report?

 A: Yes.
 We can provide you with an update or discharge report upon request.

 Q: What is Telehealth and how can it help?

 A: Telehealth refers to any digitally-based health intervention.
-Due to social distancing restrictions, telehealth is currently the only rehabilitation option for many people in need of occupational therapy.
 Using a combination of video recording, video conferencing and telephone, many occupational therapy goals can still be achieved.
 Certain interventions are more suited to a telehealth approach than others.
 Please get in touch to discuss your particular needs and to find out if a telehealth approach is suitable in your case.

-If your question is not answered here please get in touch and we will do our best to help you.
+If your question is not answered here please get in touch and I will do my best to help you.